Start Printed Page 69272

-Natural Resources Conservation Service and Commodity Credit Corporation, Agriculture.
+Natural Resources Conservation Service (NRCS) and the Commodity Credit Corporation (CCC), United States Department of Agriculture.

 FOR FURTHER INFORMATION CONTACT:

 Donna Hopwood; phone: (202) 720-0675; or email: email@example.com.
 Persons with disabilities who require alternative means for communication should contact the USDA Target Center at (202) 720-2600 (voice).

 The Agriculture Improvement Act of 2018 (2018 Farm Bill) has reauthorized and amended EQIP.
 EQIP is implemented under the general supervision and direction of the Chief of the Natural Resources Conservation Service (NRCS).

 The information below demonstrates how NRCS provides technical and financial assistance to producers through EQIP to—

 - Change tillage practices to enhance soil resources by sustaining tilth, moisture control, nutrients, and overall soil health;

 - Replace or improve the management of irrigation systems to conserve scarce water resources.
 EQIP is also used to manage nutrient applications to protect water quality;